leptos-rs/cargo-leptos/README.md

 <br/>

+## Completions

+For at least some shells (`bash` and `zsh` are confirmed to work) `cargo` is able to forward completions from custom commands like `cargo leptos` back to the underlying `cargo-leptos` binary.

+For that purpose `cargo-leptos` supports generating completions using `cargo leptos completions <SHELL>`.
+Which you then can install/source for your shell.

 # Single-package setup

 The single-package setup is where the code for both the frontend and the server is defined in a single package.